couldntfindabetterusername/falcon-sports/README.md

 # falcon-sports
-This a sports based website.
+This is made for my college project. _Nevermind_